yasaman997/Multi-Asset-Portfolio-Construction/quantum_assisted_portfolio_construction/README.md

 - turnover
 - liquidity and trade-capacity limits
 - asset, asset-class, and factor exposure constraints
-- minimum return and income requirements, and
+- minimum return and income requirements
 - scenario-warning and hard stress limits

 The final portfolio weights are solved classically so that feasibility and financial constraints remain explicit and auditable.